Lakes of Oklahoma

-Oklahoma is home to many outstanding lake and rivers.
+Oklahoma is home to many outstanding lakes and rivers.
 All of the large lakes are man made, as are many of the small ones.
-Grand, Texaoma, and Ten Killer are the large lakes that are popular tourist destinations with golf courses, camping, swimming parks, and other water activities.
+Lake Grand, Texaoma, and Lake Tenkiller are the large lakes that are popular tourist destinations with golf courses, camping, swimming parks, and other water activities.
 They are filled with party houses, party coves, and party yachts.
-Most of the medium sized towns have a small lake that frequently has decent bass fishing.
-Here is a list of great lakes around the state of Oklahoma.
+Most of the medium sized towns have a small lake that frequently have decent bass fishing.
+Oklahoma also has numerous hidden that provide more of a wilderness experience.
+The Lakes of Oklahoma await your arrival.

 Location: North East – Just outside of Tulsa.

-Grand Lake is the largest lake in Oklahoma and has it all.
-It’s a party lake, with many bars, and a cove full of party boats.
+Grand Lake is the one of the three large resort lakes in Oklahoma and has it all.
+It’s a party lake with many bars and a coves full of party boats.
 “Dripping Springs” is the main destination spot.
 Several of the bars have slips for restaurants and late night party goers.
-The crowd can be a bit college heavy, like most resort towns.
+The crowd can be a bit college heavy.
 The fishing is good as well, although the water can get rough with all the big boats.
-There is a nice hotel with a golf course and convention center, making it unique for Oklahoma Lakes.
+There is a nice hotel with a golf course and convention center, making it unique for Oklahoma lakes.

 Location: South Central Oklahoma – On the Texas/Oklahoma border

-Location: East Central Oklahoma – Outside of Muskuge
+Location: East Central Oklahoma – Outside of Muskogee

-Ten Killler is more low-key than Grand Lake, has better fishing, and not too much of a bar scene.
-Many locals have nice houses and the parties can be a blast.
+Tenkilller is more low-key than Grand Lake, has better fishing, but not too much of a bar scene.
+Many locals have nice houses and the parties at this lake can be a blast.
 If some Okie offers to take you here, fun could be just around the corner.

 Location: Central Oklahoma – Just Northwest of Oklahoma City